Mullgate

 • non-interactive mullgate setup against the real CLI

-• mullgate config hosts output and saved hostname → bind IP mappings
+• mullgate proxy access output and saved hostname → bind IP mappings

-• mullgate start, mullgate status, and mullgate doctor
+• mullgate proxy start, mullgate proxy status, and mullgate proxy doctor

 • authenticated SOCKS5, HTTP, and HTTPS traffic through the published listeners